Whos-Who/backend/docs/Socket.Events.md

 **Failure**

-- Server will emit a `error-game-end` to the client, together with the error message `err`, indicating an error occured.
+- Server will emit a `error-game-end` to the client, together with the error message, indicating an error occured.

 <br />